-So, what’s culture shock and the inevitable stages of culture shock?
+What’s culture shock, and what are the inevitable stages of culture shock?

 When moving abroad or traveling for extended periods of time, it’s difficult to not come across culture shock.